pgpkeys-eu/pgpkeys-eu.github.io/docs/state-keyservers-2024.md

 * Domain-restricted keyservers can only store keys tied to a particular internet domain or domains.
 * Application-restricted keyservers can only store keys belonging to users of a given service.

-In addition, email-verifying keyservers will only serve keys by user-ID lookup if that ID is a verified email address of the key owner.
+In addition, email-verifying keyservers will only serve keys by user ID lookup if it contains a verified email address of the key owner.
 They can however serve arbitrary keys by fingerprint lookup.

 ### Synchronising Keyservers (SKS)